 Griding of the Computational Domain

 There have been many algorithmic developments in the numerical solution of the Navier-Stokes equations.
-A fundamental issue in any flow problem about a body is the generation of the grid structure representing the body’s geometry on which to solve the governing equations.
+A fundamental issue in any flow problem involving a body is generating the grid structure representing the body’s geometry on which to solve the governing equations.
 This means that the size of the computational domain should be as small as possible for economy, yet large enough to ensure that any nonphysical issues within the computational domain are avoided, making computer memory requirements very large.

 Several types of grid systems are appropriate for analyzing flow problems; a summary is shown in the figure below.
 Grids are usually categorized according to their geometric shape, e.g., O-grids, C-grids, and H-type grids.
 The O-grids and C-grids are often used to analyze the flows about wings as they can conform to the curved airfoil shape of the surface, which are called body-fitted grids, as shown in the figure below.
 H-type grids are also used; they allow a compromise between the advantages of a Cartesian grid geometry and the ability to refine the grid near a surface to resolve the boundary layer.
 Nodes are the intersection points on the grid, and the nodes make up a cell.
 The numerical solution to the flow properties is then based on finite-difference or finite-volume solutions applied over the nodes and cells.